p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0614 C code being far more performant.md

 Here's a picture of the output to prove that the code is actually doing its job (and isn't just fast because it's wrong).

 ![](plot_50.png)

+— Addendum: in future, I should consider changing the `Centroid.x` and `Centroid.y` values to be floats, not ints, if we go ahead with an algorithm of this nature.
+There's nothing forcing them to be integers (well, except the need to round to the nearest integer pixel when plotting maps like the above from julia, but it'd be better to have julia do the rounding for that specific task), and floats would retain a bit more accuracy.

+— Addendum: it seems that `-Ofast` does shave a few fractions of a microsecond off.